kikuchiyo/device_connection_en/deviceconnection_authentication.md

 - **Device credentials**: `DeviceKey` and `DeviceSecret`.
   - `DeviceKey`: The device identifier that is automatically generated or defined by the user by the system when a device is being registered.
 A `DeviceKey` is unique across the OU.
   - `DeviceSecret`: The device secret issued by EnOS, which is paired with `DeviceKey`.
-- **Device triple**: Contains three elements, i.e. `ProductKey`, `DeviceKey` and `DeviceSecret`, mainly used for secret-based authentication.
+- **Device triple**: Contains three elements, i.e. `ProductKey`, `DeviceKey` and `DeviceSecret`, used for secret-based authentication.

 EnOS enforces the secret-based authentication mechanism by default.
-For more information, please refer to [Secret-based Authentication](secretbased_authentication).
+For more information, see [Secret-based Authentication](secretbased_authentication).

 ## Certificate-based Two-way Authentication

 The secret-based authentication involves device identity authentication through the device triple.
-It is a one-way authentication mechanism, that is, the IoT Hub validates the identify of the device, however, the device does not verify the identity of the IoT Hub.
-If you want to enable two-way authentication, the certificate-based authentication mechanism shall be used.
+It is a one-way authentication mechanism, that is, the IoT Hub validates the identity of the device, however, the device does not verify the identity of the IoT Hub.
+To enforce two-way authentication, the certificate-based authentication mechanism shall be used.

 Before discussing the certificate-based two-way authentication mechanism, you need to understand the following concepts:
 - **Certificate Authority (CA)**: A digital certificate issuer that is capable of issuing CA certificates.